millett/Pomo/README.md

 # Pomo (formerly Pomodore)
 The vast majority of credit for this addon goes to https://github.com/Aliuakbar.

-This version just allows break time modification.
-The interface still looks a little buggy but I may fix it in the next few months.
+This version lets you modify the amount of break time you have in the config (click on the gear icon).

 ## Introduction
 This is an addon for [Anki](https://apps.ankiweb.net/) which augments your